maxdan94/cosineSparseMatrix/README.md

 In practice, the program is quite scalable as it avoids to compute the cosine similarity between pairs of nodes having no in-neighbors in common.

-The method is particularly adapted to compute the similarity between users in a social network such as Twitter.
-It can be used as a subroutine in a collaborative recommendation framework.
+The method is particularly adapted to compute the "similarity" between users in a (directed) social network such as Twitter.
+It can then be used as a subroutine in a collaborative recommendation framework.

 ## To compile: